Wanted (2004 film)

 Wanted is a 2004 Indian Malayalam-language thriller film directed by newcomer Murali Nagavally and written by Priyadarshan.
-The films stars five newcomers: Madhu Warrier, Aravindan, Anniyappan, Nishanth Sagar, and Suchitra.
+The films stars Mohanlal as well as Madhu Warrier, Aravindan, Anniyappan, Nishanth Sagar, and Suchitra.
 The film is a remake of the Telugu film Aithe (2003).
-Mohanlal made an extended cameo appearance in the film.

 Plot

 Five unemployed youngsters plan a heist.
 Don Muhammed Ibrahim comes to the city where the youngsters are.
 How Narayana Swamy IPS brings the youngsters to justice and how the youngsters deal with Ibrahim form the rest of the story.